UK fund manager shares catch emerging market chill

 This could also translate into emerging market fund outflows from asset managers.

-Aberdeen Asset Management (ADN.L), which ranks a number of emerging market funds among its most popular products, has suffered a 19 percent drop in its share price since peaking in late May.
+Aberdeen Asset Management, which ranks a number of emerging market funds among its most popular products, has suffered a 19 percent drop in its share price since peaking in late May.

-The MSCI emerging markets index .MSCIEF has fallen more than 10 percent since early May.
+The MSCI emerging markets index has fallen more than 10 percent since early May.

 But analysts said the weakness in fund management company shares was overblown, particularly in the case of Schroders where any outflows from emerging markets would head to developed market equity funds, a core business for the firm.